dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 aim to suppress the attack traffic while allowing valid traffic to reach the attack target.

-The scope of the DOTS specifications is the interface(s) between the DOTS client, DOTS server, and DOTS relay.
-The interface(s) to the attack target and the mitigator are out of scope of DOTS.
+The scope of the DOTS specifications is the interfaces between the DOTS client, DOTS server, and DOTS relay.
+The interfaces to the attack target and the mitigator are out of scope of DOTS.
 Similarly, the operation of both the attack target and the mitigator are out of scope of DOTS.
-Thus, DOTS neither speficies how an attack target decides it is under DDoS attack, nor does DOTS specify how a mitigator may actually mitigate it.
+Thus, DOTS neither speficies how an attack target decides it is under DDoS attack, nor does DOTS specify how a mitigator may actually mitigate such an attack.

-[**FSA**: *However, should we say something about operational considerations nevertheless.
-In particular, I'm thinking about M:N relationships, which doesn't necessarily seem wise.
-Also, since we may be getting involved in traffic redirection, is there something to say about authorization of such requests - should a DOTS server just blindly redirect traffic for mitigation purposes, etc. based on what any DOTS client tells it ?*]

 As illustrated in Figure X2, there are two interfaces between the DOTS Server and the DOTS Client (and possibly the DOTS Relay).